culturecreates/artsdata-data-model/naming_conventions.md

 Conventions for naming things.

-# Controlled Vocabularies and Ontologies
+# URIs in Controlled Vocabularies and Ontologies
 ### Use
-* lowercase starting at http and until reaching the name of the class or property.
+* lowercase starting at http and until reaching the name of the class, named entity or property.
 This part is interchangeable with a short lowercase prefix.
 * following the last '/' please use camelCase.
 For properties the first letter is lowercase.
-For Classes the first letter is uppercase.
+For Classes and named entities the first letter is uppercase.
 * When using # (hash) everything before the hash is interchangeable with the prefix and should be lower case.
 After the # please use camelCase.

 ### Avoid